fkohl04/framework-performance/README.md

 containers.

 Note: We have to be careful when comparing memory consumption of JVM services, because the JVM pre-allocates memory it does not actually use.
-Although the result is in the end the effect is the same: The container allocated memory that has to be available.
-(TODO der letzte Satz ist irgendwie komisch.
-Verstehe nicht so ganz, worauf die hier hinaus willst.)
+Therefore, we are not measuring the memory allocated by the JVM, but the memory consumed by the whole container, which turned out to be a more meaningful metric.

 For each request count, spring-reactive and especially spring consume more memory that all other frameworks.
 At 500 req / sec each consumes nearly double the amount of the other frameworks with KTOR-CIO being an exception.

 ## Resume